The untold history of the Metroidvania genre.

 *Partial or full non-linearity in the overarching structure of the game, preferably with subtle guiding of the player in the right direction.
 Partial can include games with branching paths between more linear areas, or optional exploration for upgrades or currency in an otherwise mostly linear game (this includes teases like a slightly too high platform or a locked door that you've passed by earlier) such as Cave Story.
 Most exploration should preferably be rewarding in a tangible way, with worthwhile rewards and challenges leading up to them, as well as a quick way to get back on the main path afterwards.

-*(Permanent) ability or tool-based progression, preferably in a way that creates new platforming puzzle challenges and with some backtracking to previously visited areas.
-The best new abilities/tools can be used both for traversing the world and for combat.
+*(Persistent) ability or tool-based progression, preferably in a way that creates new platforming puzzle challenges and with some backtracking to previously visited areas.
+The best new abilities/tools can be used both for traversing the world, unlocking doors (whatever shape they may take) and/or for combat.

 *RPG/AA-style character building in the form of stat and/or gear upgrades.
-Can use an experience point-based leveling system, an action-based system, a power up-based one, shops, or a combo.
+Can use an experience point-based leveling system, an action-based system (Dungeon Master or FF2 for example), a power up/gear-based one (with or without shops), or a combo.
 As a result you also tend to see respawning enemies in these games.

 Optional but often associated with the genre: